-- considered to have been abandoned.
-Manufactured homes and mobile homes may be replaced once per the Texas Occupations Code. - (4) No nonconforming use or Structure may be expanded, reoccupied with another nonconforming use, or increased as of the effective date of this Code, unless authorized by the ZBA. - (5) Conforming Residential uses on platted lots approved prior to this Code, that may now be nonconforming due to stricter Standards, shall be deemed in conformance with this Code as long as the use of the Lot is allowed in the respective district. - (6) Any existing vacant Lot platted prior to the adoption of this Code, that was legally conforming, shall be deemed a conforming Lot subject to the provisions applicable to Lots of Records as defined in Sec.
-1.3.013.

-(d) Changing Nonconforming Use:

-(1) An expansion of a nonconforming Structure is allowed in accordance with the following:

-- A. A nonconforming use located within a Building may be extended throughout the existing Building, provided: - i.
+- approved prior to this Code, that may now be nonconforming due to stricter Standards, shall be deemed in conformance with this Code as long as the use of the Lot is allowed in the respective district. - (6) Any existing vacant Lot platted prior to the adoption of this Code, that was legally conforming, shall be deemed a conforming Lot subject to the provisions applicable to Lots of Records as defined in Sec.
+1.3.013. - (d) Changing Nonconforming Use: - (1) An expansion of a nonconforming Structure is allowed in accordance with the following: - A. A nonconforming use located within a Building may be extended throughout the existing Building, provided: - i.
 No structural alteration over 50% the total appraised value as determined by the Bastrop County Central Appraisal District, may be made on or in the Building except those required by law to preserve such Building in a structurally sound condition. - ii.
-No nonconforming use within a Building may be extended to occupy any land outside the Building. - B. Buildings or Structures that have been vacant or abandoned for more than 6 months and do not meet the Standards of this Code shall be allowed to be reoccupied if compliant with ICC, adopted Bastrop County Health District, and Fire Code and allowed by the Place Type, as determined by the ZBA. - C. Where a conforming use is located in a nonconforming Structure, the use may be changed to another conforming use by the process outlined in 2.4.001(f) Completion of Structure.
-A nonconforming use may not be changed to another nonconforming use.
+No nonconforming use within a Building may be extended to occupy any land outside the Building. - B. Buildings or Structures that have been vacant or abandoned for more than 18 months and do not meet the Standards of this Code shall be allowed to be reoccupied if compliant with ICC, adopted

-- (e) Restoration of Nonconforming Structure: - (1) If a Structure occupied by a nonconforming use is destroyed by fire, the elements, or other cause, it may not be rebuilt except to conform to the provisions of this Code.
-In the case of partial destruction of a nonconforming Structure not exceeding 50% of its total appraised value as determined by the Bastrop County Central Appraisal District, Reconstruction will be permitted, but the existing square footage or function of the nonconforming use cannot be expanded. - (f) Completion of Structures: - (1) Nothing herein contained shall require any change in the plans, Construction, or designated use of: - A. Buildings or Structures that a building permit has been issued or a Site Plan approved prior to the effective date of the adopted B Code, or - B. A Building or Structure for which a complete Application for a building permit was accepted by the Building Official on or before the effective date of these Standards, provided however that such building permit shall comply with all applicable Codes of the City effective on the date such Application was Filed.
+- Bastrop County Health District, and Fire Code and allowed by the Place Type, as determined by the ZBA. - C. Where a conforming use is located in a nonconforming Structure, the use may be changed to another conforming use by the process outlined in 2.4.001(f) - Completion of Structure.
+A nonconforming use may not be changed to another nonconforming use. - (e) Restoration of Nonconforming Structure: - (1) If a nonconforming structure or structure occupied by nonconforming uses are destroyed by fire, the elements, or other unavoidable casualty, it may be rebuilt or repaired if the necessary permits are sought and repairs commence within 2 years of the damage.
+In rebuilding or repairing the structure it may be expanded by up to 50% beyond the initial footprint.
+The construction to rebuild or repair structure must comply with current national or international building codes as adopted by the City. - (f) Completion of Structures: - (1) Nothing herein contained shall require any change in the plans, Construction, or designated use of: - A. Buildings or Structures that a building permit has been issued or a Site Plan approved prior to the

+- effective date of the adopted B3 Code, or - B. A Building or Structure for which a complete Application for a building permit was accepted by the Building Official on or before the effective date of these Standards, provided however that such building permit shall comply with all applicable Codes of the City effective on the date such Application was Filed. - (g) Miscellaneous - (1) Routine repairs and nonstructural alterations shall be permitted if not extending or enlarging the characteristics that render the use or structure nonconforming. - (2) The act of real estate acquisition of the subject property or nerby property by a government agency shall not render a use or structure nonconforming.